xeolabs/xeogl/.github/CONTRIBUTING.md

-Development Workflow for the xeoEngine Repo
+Development Workflow for the xeogl Repo
 ======================================++===

-**To contribute code to the xeoEngine repo:**
+**To contribute code to the xeogl repo:**

 1. Create a feature branch off of **master** with an informative name.
 2. Make your modifications to the codebase and commit them to your feature branch.